Hawai‘i Forest Legacy Program

 Process

-Interested parties are asked to contact the Program Manager several months prior to the deadline.
-State agencies will work with applicants to compile and submit acquisition proposals for competitive review and ranking.
-If a project is accepted, it will be reviewed and ranked against other proposals at the regional then national level.
-The entire process generally takes over a year before funding determination is known, after which the acquisition process may take equally as long.
+Interested parties should contact the state Program Manager several months prior to the July deadline to determine if the proposed acquisition project is eligible.
+State agencies will then work with applicants to submit proposals for review and ranking.
+After a project is approved by the state, it will then be reviewed and ranked at the national level before final approval on funding by Congress.
+The entire application process takes approximately two years before there is a determination on funding awards.

 Our Current Projects